Home

 I highly recommend this book.
 It is the history of a terrible period in Northern Ireland.
 Before reading it, I knew very little about The Troubles.
 This book paints a picture of how society was torn apart and people committed acts that haunted them for their entire lives.

-• I will write a formal review when it is allowed but know this book is incredible.
+I received this book from Net Galley for this review. - I will write a formal review when it is allowed but know this book is incredible.
 Buy it now